Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--env=super` is passed, use superenv even if the formula specifies the standard build environment.

+    If `--dependencies-only` is passed, install the dependencies with specified options but do not install the specified formula.

     If `--ignore-dependencies` is passed, skip installing any dependencies of any kind.
 If they are not already present, the formula will probably fail